-Considering to get one of the best tremolo pedals, you might be having a hard time selecting from all the options available out there.
+Considering getting one of the best tremolo pedals?
+You might be having a hard time selecting from all the options available out there.

 While many of them may be promising the same thing, such as advanced functions and features, some may not be what you’re looking for.

 For help, we have prepared a guide highlighting the top picks on the market, each having unique benefits, as well as some tips in finding the right tremolo pedal for your needs.

 If you’re ready, get started comparing your options and weighing each of their features to select what tremolo pedal suits your requirements.

 - Chase Bliss Audio Gravitas Digitally Controlled Analog Tremolo Pedal